R. Swaminatha Merkondar

-Sri R. Swaminatha Merkondar was an Indian politician and represented the Tiruvaiyaru constituency in the Madras Assembly from 1957-62.
+Sri R. Swaminatha Merkondar was an Indian politician.
+He represented the Tiruvaiyaru constituency in the Madras Assembly from 1957-62.

 Early life

-R. Swaminatha Merkondar was born in the Koonampatti village of Thanjavur district, he is zamindar of koonampatti and grand child of S. Kumarasamy Merkondar.
-In the last century Pudupatti, Thanjavur, Sengipatti belongs to koonampatti jameen merkondar family.
-Koonampatti village is part of korkai nadu during the chola period.
+Merkondar was born in Koonampatti village of Thanjavur district.
+He is zamindar of Koonampatti and grandchild of S. Kumarasamy Merkondar (son in-law of Madukkur zamindar).
+Koonampatti zamindars are descendants of forest king Meicondan.
+In the last century Pudupatti, Thanjavur, Sengipatti belongs to Koonampatti Jameen Merkondar family.
+Koonampatti village was part of Korkai Nadu during the Chola period.

-Political career
+Career

 R. Swaminatha Merkondar was a member of the Indian National Congress party and represented the Tiruvaiyaru constituency in the Madras Assembly from 1957-62.
 He served as a chairman of Budalur.